Trams in Padua: SIR 1

+The system has 26 stops.
+It operates between 5:40 and 0:50 from Monday to Sunday.
+The travel time is expected to be 35 minutes, while the minimum headway during daytime on weekdays and pre-holidays is 6 minutes.

+Each convoy is monitored by a GPS system, which reports the position of the convoy to the operations center.
+Thanks to this system, the time remaining until the arrival of the next convoy is displayed at each stop.

+The number of passengers that can be transported per hour per direction is 2,200 passengers.

+Twelve convoys are in service, guaranteeing a 6-minute interval.
+In Padua there are 18 convoys present and in service.

 History

+Between 1883 and 1954, the city of Padua had a traditional tram network.
 The historic tramway having been closed down in 1954, the first proposals for the reintroduction of tramways in Padua appeared in 1990.
 However, only in 1995 the Municipality of Padua was granted state contributions (for a total cost estimated at €61.3 million) provided by law 211 of 26 February 1992 (support for mass rapid transport systems).
 For Padua, a tramway linking Fornace to Prato della Valle was proposed, which corresponds to part of the current SIR line 1.
 Ansaldo Transportation, Adtranz, Siemens and Fiat Railway submitted tenders in 1999.

 As the city council change following elections in 1999, no contract followed.
 To avoid losing state funding a technical committee was formed to rework the project.
 It drew up a new urban mobility plan, taking into consideration local opposition's fear of unsightly overhead lines and rails in city streets.
 The new plans referred to an "integrated transport system using guideways".

-The Europe-wide public tendering for building the current line SIR 1 was won by a consortium led by De Simon, grace to two promises: cars should have steering wheels allowing them to leave the tracks and the concrete guideways could be used by ordinary busses.
+The Europe-wide public tendering for building the current line SIR 1, issued in 2001, was won by a consortium led by De Simon, thanks to two promises: cars should have steering wheels allowing them to leave the tracks and the concrete guideways could be used by ordinary buses.
 However, the Translohr cars cannot be used off the guiding rail, leading to later criticism.

+Construction was then awarded to the Consortium Mantegna, consisting of the companies Rizzani de Eccher, Sicea, Lohr Industrie and De Simon.
+Work started on 31 March 2003 and ended in 2005.
 The original cost was given as 53 million euros, but increased by a further 15 million during construction.

-Construction was then awarded to the Consortium Mantegna, consisting of the companies Rizzani de Eccher, Sicea, Lohr Industrie and De Simon.
-Work started on 31 March 2003 and ended in 2005, followed by test and driver training.
+Its construction was followed by test and driver training.
 During the test runs the Translohr system suffered five derailments.